Lednerb/bilberry-hugo-theme/v4/README.md

 be customized at the site level or per code block.

-To change the default configuration at the site level, adjust the properties in the `[markup.highlight]` section of the `config.toml` file.
+To change the default configuration at the site level, adjust the properties in the `[markup.highlight]` section of the `hugo.toml` file.
 For example, you can change the default `monokai` style to the one from the [Chroma Style Gallery](https://xyproto.github.io/splash/docs/all.html).

 Per the code block, the following parameters can be